aldenyslo/cse15l-lab-reports/lab1.md

 ![Image](screenshots/cat_file.png)

-Working directory: /home/lecture1
+Working directory: `/home/lecture1`

-The command reads and displays the contents of the specified file as output, in this case Hello.java.
+The command reads and displays the contents of the specified file as output, in this case `Hello.java`.

 Output is not an error.